Dr-Shohag-Barman/BoolFunc-EA/README.md

 0 1 1 1 0 1 1 0 1 1 <br>
 0 0 1 1 1 1 1 1 1 0 <br>
 # Gold standard structure
+A Random Boolean Network (RBN) represents the ground-truth (gold standard) structure.
+In BoolFunc-EA, it is used as the reference network for evaluating structural accuracy and fitness throughout the evolutionary process.
+The structure is provided in a three-column, tab-separated format.

+Column 1: Regulator Gene ID

+Column 2: Interaction Type (1 = Activation / Positive, -1 = Inhibition / Negative)

+Column 3: Target Gene ID

 To calculate structural accuracy, the following sample network is given: <br>

 Sample RBN.txt Structure<br>